-Contrary to popular perception, we’re not all constantly on E. In fact, there are loads of other stuff we’re on as well.
+Contrary to popular perception, we’re not all constantly on E. In fact, there’s loads of other stuff we’re on as well.

-Smoking weed isn’t much of a problem in most neighborhoods, but generally the most liberal of these are Kreuzberg-Friedrichschain and Neukölln.
-Kreuzberg's mayor, Monika Hermann, has even begun making plans for Germany's first "coffee shop" in Görlitzer Park.
+Smoking weed isn’t much of a problem in most neighbourhoods, but generally the most liberal of these are Kreuzberg-Friedrichschain and Neukölln.
+Kreuzberg's mayor Monika Hermann has even begun making plans for Germany's first "coffee shop" in Görlitzer Park.

-Generally, drugs like MDMA, pills, coke, and speed are tolerated in clubs, but most people make sure they're well hidden before they get to the doorman, as these guys are thorough in their frisking and anything found is generally thrown in the bin.
-Some drugs are really not tolerated by anyone, though, especially if they can be used to spike people’s drinks or can be overdosed on easily.
-In fact, anyone caught with GHB will not only be thrown out but also branded with a house ban, known as a Hausverbot, that usually lasts a year.
+Generally, drugs like MDMA, pills, coke and speed are tolerated in clubs, however most people make sure they're well hidden before they get to the doorman as these guys are thorough in their frisking and anything found is generally thrown in the bin.
+Some drugs are really not tolerated by anyone though, especially if they can be used to spike people’s drinks or overdosed on easily.
+In fact, anyone caught with GHB you will not only be thrown out, but also branded with a house ban, known as a "Hausverbot", which usually lasts a year.
 Lord knows how they police this, but they do.
-It might seem surprising when you see the drug zombies floating around many of our clubs, but there is also, very literally, zero tolerance for people who are too fucked inside clubs, and they tend to get kicked the fuck out.
+It might seem surprising when you see the drug zombies floating around many of our clubs, but there is also very literally zero tolerance for people who are too fucked inside clubs and they tend to get kicked the fuck out.

-Anyone who finds himself in possession of some dodgy looking pills might benefit from checking out this site.
+Anyone who finds themselves in possession of some dodgy looking pills might benefit from checking out this site.

 In some European cities it seems to be OK to do drugs in parks, but here people are very wary of the police.
-People can be stopped and searched if they’re looking particularly shifty or fucked.
-Undercover cops in clubs are not that rare, but they’re mostly there for the dealers.
+One can be stopped and searched if they’re looking particularly shifty or fucked.
+Undercover cops in clubs are not that rare but they’re mostly there for the dealers.
 With harder drugs, people can be prosecuted even if it’s just for personal consumption.

 LEGACY OF THE SQUATTERS

 But as Berlin’s appeal grew, so did the pressure on squatters created by real estate developers and politicians eager to improve the city’s image.
-As a result, most squats were either dissolved or legalized during the late-90s.
+As a result, most squats were either dissolved or legalised during the late-90s.
 When the last real squatters of Berlin were evicted from Brunnenstraße 183 in 2009, the movement ended with a whimper.
-However, the squats have left their mark on Berlin’s urban culture, and a number of the legalized collectives have since been converted into alternative cultural centers you can visit—be it for a cheap meal, an underground art show or a drawn-out discussion of Gramsci’s theory of hegemony as applied to the NSA’s surveillance mechanisms.
+However, the squats have left their mark on Berlin’s urban culture, and a number of the legalised collectives have since been converted into alternative cultural centres you can visit – be it for a cheap meal, an underground art show or a drawn-out discussion of Gramsci’s theory of hegemony as applied to the NSA’s surveillance mechanisms.

-Former squats turned cultural centers include the Schokoladen in Ackerstraße 169, a venue that hosts readings, parties, and concerts every other day, with a line-up of bands that varies from great one day to utter shite the next.
-Also worth a visit are the Volksküchen—or “peoples’ kitchens”—where many of these collectives dish out homemade food for either very little or no money.
+Former squats turned cultural centres include the Schokoladen in Ackerstraße 169, a venue that hosts readings, parties and concerts every other day, with a line-up of bands that varies from great one day to utter shite the next.
+Also worth a visit are the Volksküchen – or “peoples’ kitchens” – where many of these collectives dish out homemade food for either very little or no money.
 The collective Køpi137 show movies on their impressive screen and will even feed you on certain nights.
 So does the Filmrisz in Friedrichshain.
 A good list of these kind of events can be found at www.stressfaktor.squat.net.
-Be warned, though—turning up as a group of well-dressed, English-speaking strangers looking to “slum it” by going a night without WiFi is almost guaranteed to rub people up the wrong way.
+Be warned, though – turning up as a group of well-dressed, English-speaking strangers looking to “slum it” by going a night without WiFi is almost guaranteed to rub people up the wrong way.

 Finally, a truly authentic experience of the old squatter mentality can still be found in a house on Brunnenstraße 7.
 Here, you have to pass into the back courtyard, where lots of graffiti should alert you to the fact that the inhabitants do not like you because you are a tourist (refugees are welcome, though).
 If you stick around long enough, one of them might stick his head out the window to shout abuse and throw something at you.
 To make him really angry, take a selfie in front of the graffiti and then inadvertently leave your latte cup from the nearby Cafe Oberholz on a doorstep.